ietf-teep/architecture/draft-ietf-teep-architecture.md

 Installation steps can also be expressed in a SUIT manifest.

 For example, TEEs compliant
-with GlobalPlatform may have a notion of a "security domain" (which is a grouping of one or more TAs installed on a device, that can share information within such a group) that must be created and into which one or more TAs can then be installed.
+with GlobalPlatform {{GPTEE}} may have a notion of a "security domain" (which is a grouping of one or more TAs installed on a device, that can share information within such a group) that must be created and into which one or more TAs can then be installed.
 It is thus up to the SUIT manifest to express a dependency on having such a security domain existing